 Under a partial withdrawal, the amount of liability is equal to the amount of withdrawal liability for a complete withdrawal (net of any deductible), multiplied by a fraction, which is one minus a ratio.
-The ratio is that of the employer's contribution base units in the Plan Year following the year of the partial withdrawal to the employer's average contribution base units in the five Plan Years preceding the year of the partial withdrawal.
+The ratio is that of the employer's contribution base units in the plan year following the year of the partial withdrawal to the employer's average contribution base units in the five plan years preceding the year of the partial withdrawal.

-Plan Reentry
+Plan reentry

 PBGC has issued regulations describing the procedure to be followed in the event an employer reenters the Plan after incurring withdrawal liability.
-Withdrawal liability will be abated if the post-reentry level of contribution base units exceed 30% of the average of the contribution base units in the two Plan Years in which the base units were the highest within the five Plan Years preceding the Plan Year of withdrawal.

-Withdrawal liability payments due after plan reentry are abated, provided the employer posts a bond or escrow account equal to 70% of the withdrawal liability payments otherwise due.
-In the event of a withdrawal following reentry, the withdrawal liability payments.
+Withdrawal liability will be abated if the post-reentry level of contribution base units exceed 30% of the average of the contribution base units in the two plan years in which the base units were the highest within the five plan years preceding the plan year of withdrawal, provided the employer posts a bond or escrow account equal to 70% of the withdrawal liability payments otherwise due.
+In the event of a withdrawal following reentry, the withdrawal liability is adjusted to reflect prior withdrawal liability payments.